Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/commands/undefine/infoChannel.md

 # /undefine infochannel

 >### Information
->**This command undefines the current infoChannel.
+>**This command undefines the current [infochannel](/en/features/infoChannel).
 This does not delete the text channel, Zoe will just not send anything in it anymore.**
 >{.is-info}

 >### Permissions needed: